optimoveproductintegration/Web-SDK-Integration-Guide/Web-SDK-Basic-Code-Setup/Overview.md

 1. Initializing the SDK
 2. Tracking page visits for each user
 3. Tracking users
-  3. Setting a user ID for each user
+  a.
+Setting a user ID for each user
-  3. Registering a new user
+  b.
+Registering a new user

+After completing these steps you will be ready to track user activity on your website using the Optimove Web SDK.